pandulapeter/beagle/README.md

 * **ui-view** - Displaying DebugMenuView is your responsibility (not recommended: shake to open, Beagle.show(), Beagle.hide(), the related VisibilityListener as well as the inset handling logic won't work out of the box).
 * **noop** - No UI, no logic.
 It has the same public API as all other variants, but it does nothing (this is intended for production builds).

-So for example if you prefer the Drawer UI, something like the following needs to be added to your module-level build.gradle file (check the widget below the code snippet for the latest version):
+So, for example, if you prefer the Drawer UI, something like the following needs to be added to your app-level build.gradle file (check the widget below the code snippet for the latest version):

 ```groovy
 dependencies {